rezajo220/ecommerce/Readme.md

 # E-commerce API Service

-A RESTful API service for managing products and brands built with Go, Fiber, and PostgreSQL.
+A RESTful API service for managing products and brands built with Go, Echo, and PostgreSQL.

 ## 📋 Prerequisites